Viktor An: Failure to return to South Korea for coaching

 Following South Korea's rejection of Viktor Ahn, through TASS, Russian Skating Union president expressed that they would like to appoint Ahn.
 In 2022, Russia invited Viktor Ahn to become an advisor to the Skating Union, but he refused due to objections by Ahn's wife.
 While Russia sports media outlet Sport Express urged Ahn to return to Russia as a leader.

-On February 7, Viktor Ahn expressed his position on the controversy over Russian naturalization on his social network service (SNS) after "receiving a lump-sum payment of the athletes' pension," which the Korea skating coach union pointed out as a moral issue.
+On February 7, Viktor Ahn expressed his position on the controversy over Russian naturalization on his social network service (SNS) after "received a lump-sum payment of the athletes' pension," which the Korea skating coach union pointed out as a moral issue.
 At first, he thought dual citizenship was possible.
 However, when he found out that he had to give up his Korean nationality, he decided that it was right to return the Olympic medal pension he received.
 And before naturalization in Russia, he made a full donation to "children in need of heart surgery and junior athletes in need of rehabilitation and treatment."
 Since then, some of the pensions have been delivered to the family of Noh Jin-kyu, his junior athlete at the Korean National Sport University, according to a South Korean ice skating official.
 Ahn then said that he would humbly accept the criticism of choosing naturalization for any reason, but he said he would raise speak out when there is misunderstanding.

-On February 9, The Hankyoreh pointed out Seongnam City's negligence in administration in that Ahn's coaching support was exposed in advance in connection with the recruitment of the ice skating team at Seongnam City.
+On February 9, The Hankyoreh pointed out Seongnam City's negligence in administration in that Ahn's coaching support was exposed in advance in connection with the recruitment of the ice skating team at Seongnam.
 While the Korea Skating Coaches Union pointed out that it was not the opinion of the Korean ice skating leaders as a whole, and that it was a serious problem for the media to report the opinions of certain unofficial organizations as the opinions of the entire leaders.

+South Korean leadership activities

+On April 13, 2023, South Korean media reported as follows.
+Viktor Ahn will participate as a coach for multiple skaters in the 2023–24 season for the South Korean national team trials.
+He personally coached young skaters at the Korea National Sport University after the 2022 Beijing Olympics.
+Among them, seven players from high school and Korea National Sport University wrote him as a leader on the application form for participation in the national team trials.
+This is Ahn's first official South Korean leadership activity.